harvard-edtech/caccl-deploy/README.md

     ...
 ```

-Keep in mind the "RETAIN" setting will leave orphaned db clusters/instances and parameter groups around if overused.
+Keep in mind the "RETAIN" setting will leave orphaned db clusters/instances, parameter groups, and the db's secruity group around if overused.
 Also, with the "SNAPSHOT" setting, caccl-deploy doesn't have a mechanism for restoring a db into an existing or new app stack.

 **Recommendation**: use the defaults, assuming your `productionAccounts` is set correctly.
 This will mean "DESTROY" for any app databases in the test account, and "RETAIN" for any in a production account.
 Consider setting it to "RETAIN" (or maybe "SNAPSHOT") for a staging app where the data in the db has some value or is difficult to reproduce.